 What are the laws with motorcycle helmets?

-The main points of the standard are:
+The main points of concerns when helmet testing from both the Australian and European standard are:

 - The helmet needs a means of absorbing impact energy, a means of distributing load, and a retention system.
 All of these components need to be permanently attached.

 - Nothing fitted to the helmet should be likely to cause injury in the cause of an impact.

 - The retention system (e.g. the chin strap) needs to be adjustable in order to produce tension.

 Both the Australian and European standards stipulate many more points, but many of them are more relevant to manufacturers than consumers.
 For more detail, you can view the standards here.